Graduate Certificate in Hispanic Linguistics

 Time to Complete

-The proposed certificate program will only be available to degree-seeking master’s and doctoral students in the College and Graduate School of Arts and Sciences.
+The certificate program is available to already admitted, degree-seeking master’s and doctoral students in the College and Graduate School of Arts and Sciences.
 Students enrolled in the certificate program will complete it in tandem with their graduate or doctoral degree.
-The length of time to complete will be based on scheduling within their degree program.
-Students may complete the certificate in one year (two semesters) or five years (ten semesters).
 All certificate course requirements must be completed within the time it takes to complete the graduate or doctoral degree in which the student is enrolled.

 Admission

 All students must apply to the certificate program.
-The following admission requirements will apply to all applicants:
+The following admission requirements will apply to all interested graduate students:

-• UVA graduate-level transcript showing the student is in good standing; and
+- A UVA graduate-level transcript showing the student is in good standing must be provided;

 Program Requirements